donno2048/DDos/README.md

     url = input("Give me a URL: ") # get a url from the user if checkUrl(url): break # if it's formatted correctly exit the loop
-    else: print("This URL isn't formatted correctly, try again") # else, go back DDos(url, sockets = 400, threads = 10, use_proxies = True) # ddos this url with 400 sockets and 10 threads and use the built-it proxies
+    else: print("This URL isn't formatted correctly, try again") # else, go back DDos(url, sockets = 400, threads = 10) # ddos this url with 400 sockets and 10 threads
 ```

 or simply: